Reston Station: Reston Metro Plaza

 The Reston Metro Plaza began development in June 2014 directly above the Reston Station Metro Facility and adjacent to the Silver Line Metro Station.
 Once completed, it will form the core of the greater Reston Station neighborhood; it includes multiple buildings connected by civic spaces dedicated to public activities throughout the year.
 Five buildings are planned, including office, residential, hotel and retail spaces.
 The first construction on the plaza was a high-rise apartment building.
 Comstock initially stated that construction of the office buildings would be phased and some or all would not begin without tenants signing leases (as a way to reduce risk and ensure costs are recouped).
 However, in 2015 Comstock began building the first of the three office buildings without any signed tenants, and ultimately signed leases on all three buildings in 2019.

 Reston Row

-In 2020, Comstock completed its acquisition of the block between Sunset Hills Road and Reston Station Boulevard, where an additional phase is planned, the "Reston Row District."
-The district will consist of four planned buildings, which will include a JW Marriott hotel, 90 condominium units, 350 apartments, and two office buildings, surrounding a 1.2 acre park.
-In 2021, construction began on the first phase of the Reston Row District, which includes the hotel and condominium residences.
-This phase is planned to open in 2024.
+In 2020, Comstock completed the acquisition of the neighboring block between Sunset Hills Road and Reston Station Boulevard, on which an additional phase was developed, the "Reston Row District."
+The district consists of four buildings, and includes Virginia's first JW Marriott Hotel and Residences, an apartment building, and two office buildings, all surrounding a 1.2 acre park.
+Construction began in 2021, and the first building in Reston Row opened in 2024.
+The remaining buildings are planned to be completed in 2025.